simeonqs/Multi-level_Bayesian_analysis_of_monk_parakeet_contact_calls_shows_dialects_between_European_cities/README.md

 - ANALYSIS/DATA/Bad_Files_version_old_before_adjusted.xlsx
 	- excel file with some names of poor traces that were also removed from the Luscinia database (only used to make sure we were not forgetting some traces
 	- meta data not relevant

+- ANALYSIS/RESULTS/figures/distance/*
+  	- pdfs with the output of the distance models for the three cities with enough parks
+- ANALYSIS/RESULTS/figures/city_comparison.pdf
+  	- pdf for figure 3 in the main text
-- ANALYSIS/RESULTS/figures/compositeXXX
+- ANALYSIS/RESULTS/figures/composite*
 	- pdfs for all composite figures for the combination of a method and a dimension reduction analysed with the Bayesian multilevel model
 - ANALYSIS/RESULTS/figures/fig_pco_paper.pdf
-	- pdf for the main composite figure
+	- pdf for figure 4 in the main text
+- ANALYSIS/RESULTS/figures/figures_log.txt
+	- txt file with log to keep track of which base data was used to generate the figures
 - ANALYSIS/RESULTS/figures/sensitivity analysis figure.pdf
 	- pdf for the simulated data, can be compared to the composite figures to see how incorrect pooling can create spurious results
 - ANALYSIS/RESULTS/figures/sigmasXXX
-	- pdfs for the sigma parameters, can be compared to the sensitivity analysis
+	- pdfs for the sigma parameters, can be compared to the sensitivity analysis ANALYSIS/RESULTS/figures/variant_plot.pdf
-- ANALYSIS/RESULTS/figures/figures_log.txt
-	- txt file with log to keep track of which base data was used to generate the figures
+	- pdf for figure 5 in the main text

 ------------------------------------------------